aldabus/DouglasEtAl_UK_HEM_GMM/README.md

 ## Notes
 Although all codes have gone through a QA process, bugs may still be present.
 Please let us know if you find any.
 We do not take any responsibility for the validity of this software.

-Codes for the full (162-branches) model are not yet available, but we are planning to upload these soon